-11.6.1 Upon inspection, if the exhaust system is found to be contaminated with deposits from grease-laden vapors, the contaminated portions of the exhaust system shall be cleaned by a properly trained, qualified, and certified person(s) acceptable to the authority having jurisdiction.

-11.6.2 Hoods, grease removal devices, fans, ducts, and other appurtenances shall be cleaned to remove combustible contaminants prior to surfaces becoming heavily contaminated with grease or oily sludge.

-11.6.3 At the start of the cleaning process, electrical switches that could be activated accidentally shall be locked out.

-11.6.4 Components of the fire suppression system shall not be rendered inoperable during the cleaning process.

-11.6.5 Fire-extinguishing systems shall be permitted to be rendered inoperable during the cleaning process where serviced by properly trained and qualified persons.

-11.6.6 Flammable solvents or other flammable cleaning aids shall not be used.

-11.6.7 Cleaning chemicals shall not be applied on fusible links or other detection devices of the automatic extinguishing system.

-11.6.8 After the exhaust system is cleaned, it shall not be coated with powder or other substance.

-11.6.9 When cleaning procedures are completed, all access panels (doors) and cover plates shall be restored to their normal operational condition.
+- 11.6.1 If, upon inspection, the exhaust system is found to be contaminated with deposits from grease-laden vapors, the contaminated portions of the exhaust system shall be cleaned by a properly trained, qualified, and certified person(s) acceptable to the authority having jurisdiction. - 11.6.2 Hoods, grease removal devices, fans, ducts, and other appurtenances shall be cleaned to remove combustible contaminants prior to surfaces becoming heavily contaminated with grease or oily sludge. - 11.6.3 At the start of the cleaning process, electrical switches that could be activated accidentally shall be locked out. - 11.6.4 Components of the fire suppression system shall not be rendered inoperable during the cleaning process. - 11.6.5 Fire-extinguishing systems shall be permitted to be rendered inoperable during the cleaning process where serviced by properly trained and qualified persons. - 11.6.6 Flammable solvents or other flammable cleaning aids shall not be used. - 11.6.7 Cleaning chemicals shall not be applied on fusible links or other detection devices of the automatic extinguishing system. - 11.6.8 After the exhaust system is cleaned, it shall not be coated with powder or other substance. - 11.6.9 When cleaning procedures are completed, all access panels (doors) and cover plates shall be restored to their normal operational condition.

+Copyright 2018 National Fire Protection Association (NFPA®).
+Licensed, by agreement, for individual use and download on 08/21/2018 to Fire Suppression Services Inc for designated user FSS.
+No other reproduction or transmission in any form permitted without written permission of NFPA®.
+For inquiries or to report unauthorized use, contact licensing@nfpa.org.
-11.6.10 When an access panel is removed, a service company label or tag preprinted with the name of the company and giving the date of inspection or cleaning shall be affixed near the affected access panels.

-11.6.11 Dampers and diffusers shall be positioned for proper airflow.

-11.6.12 When cleaning procedures are completed, all electrical switches and system components shall be returned to an operable state.

-11.6.13 When an exhaust cleaning service is used, a certificate showing the name of the servicing company, the name of the person performing the work, and the date of inspection or cleaning shall be maintained on the premises.

-11.6.14 After cleaning or inspection is completed, the exhaust cleaning company and the person performing the work at the location shall provide the owner of the system with a written report that also specifies areas that were inaccessible or not cleaned.

-11.6.15 Where required, certificates of inspection and cleaning and reports of areas not cleaned shall be submitted to the authority having jurisdiction.
+- 11.6.10 When an access panel is removed, a service company label or tag preprinted with the name of the company and giving the date of inspection or cleaning shall be affixed near the affected access panels. - 11.6.11 Dampers and diffusers shall be positioned for proper airflow. - 11.6.12 When cleaning procedures are completed, all electrical switches and system components shall be returned to an operable state. - 11.6.13 When an exhaust cleaning service is used, a certificate showing the name of the servicing company, the name of the person performing the work, and the date of inspection or cleaning shall be maintained on the premises. - 11.6.14 After cleaning or inspection is completed, the exhaust cleaning company and the person performing the work at the location shall provide the owner of the system with a written report that also specifies areas that were inaccessible or not cleaned. - 11.6.15 Where required, certificates of inspection and cleaning and reports of areas not cleaned shall be submitted to the authority having jurisdiction.